amgarton47/CS62data-structures/OnDiskSort/project/README.md

 larger merged file.
 Eventually, all of the files will be merged into one large file.
 Note, this can be done very memory efficiently.

-*The correctness of the assignments in this class will be automatically verified.
+*The correctness of this assignment will be automatically verified.
 For this reason, you must follow all naming conventions specified in this assignment.*

 ## Classes